 By harvesting your cosmos flowers at this stage, you can collect them before they pollinate.
 Once a bee or butterfly has pollinated the flower, it’s done its job and will start to deteriorate.
 That’s why cut flowers that are already fully open only last a day or two in the vase.

 When harvesting any flower, you’ll get the best results if you gather early in the morning.
-This is when the stems will hold the most water, helping the stem survive longer after being cut.
-If you wait until the afternoon, the stems will have lost a lot of water.
-This negatively impacts the vase life.
+This is when the stems hold the most water, helping them survive longer after being cut.
+If you wait until the afternoon, the stems will have lost a lot of water, negatively impacting the vase life.

 Don’t worry about over-harvesting your cosmos because they benefit from a cut-and-come-again approach.
 The more flowers you harvest, the more flowers your cosmos will produce.
 This allows you to enjoy these beautiful, colorful annuals throughout the blooming season.